dubeyma-cts/imic-medical-insurance-cs/case_study_2_imic.md

 *   Activity Diagrams
 *   Use Case Diagrams
 *   Sequence Diagrams

-New Projects
+*   Create a New Projects

-Use Cases and Use Diagrams
+*   Use Cases and Use Diagrams

-Component Diagrams
+*   Component Diagrams

-Layered Diagrams
+*   Layered Diagrams

-Cross Cutting Concerns
+*   Cross Cutting Concerns

-Multitier Diagrams
+*   Multitier Diagrams

-Architectures and their Tradeoff Analysis
+*   Architectures and their Tradeoff Analysis
 *   Performance and Reliability Tradeoff

-ER Diagrams
+*   ER Diagrams